 All we have done for the last few paragraphs is simply to let you see for yourself that the Bible plainly teaches we are lights in this world—in this present age.
 When the Bible teaches that, it not only refers to light in the sense of spiritual illumination but also in the sense of natural, physical light that is even now resident within our beings—in our spirits—hidden by the veil of flesh, waiting to burst forth from our new light-bodies we shall receive when our personal resurrections are completed.

 Even though veiled by flesh, the light is there, nonetheless, flickering, slowly increasing in intensity and in radiated output.
-We have only the earnest—the downpayment—now, but the earnest is but a foretaste of that body we shall one day surely have—a body like unto Adam’s; yet, even more like Jesus’ own glorified body which far surpasses Adam’s even as the brilliance of the noonday sun far surpasses the reflected splendor of the moon.
+We have only the earnest—the downpayment—now, but that is but a foretaste of that body we shall one day surely have—a body like unto Adam’s; yet, even more like Jesus’ own glorified body which far surpasses Adam’s even as the brilliance of the noonday sun far surpasses the reflected splendor of the moon.

 At this point in our teaching I urge you to put the teaching down and meditate very carefully upon Proverbs 4: 18 and 19.
 In the context of what we are just now studying, Holy Spirit will open your eyes to see some deep and wonderful truths in these verses.
 Isaiah 9: 2 tells us that great light will shine upon those who walk in darkness and the shadow of death.
 What causes a shadow to disappear?
 When the source of light is directly above the object casting the shadow; this, we believe, signifies our being directly “above” or “taking dominion and authority” over the last enemy to be destroyed, even Death.